 Once you have registered and the course starts, you will have access to the recommended course materials and information on assignments and learning outcomes.

-If you are registering for Plant Production and Facility Management or Marketing, Sales and Drug Development, you may wish to pick up a copy of The Cannabis Grow Bible, 3rd edition, by Greg Green in advance.
+If you are registering for Plant Production and Facility Management, you may wish to pick up a copy of the recommended text in advance:

 - Discussion forums